 That didn’t work.
 His words obviously struck a powerful chord within the hearts and minds of many people, and they weren’t about to forget how that had affected them.
 In fact, they were willing to die to uphold the new values they had adopted.

 When it was obvious that Christianity was here to stay, the Romans (and many others since) capitalized on its popularity, took control, and began engineering it into the big business it’s become today.
-They domesticated the memory of the badass Jesus, filed his fangs down, trimmed his claws, and glorified accounts of him as a meek, subservient, and forgiving pacifist instead of an outspoken rebel who was killed for raising too much shit.
+They domesticated the memory of the badass Jesus, filed his fangs down, trimmed his claws, and glorified accounts of him as a meek, subservient, and forgiving pacifist, instead of an outspoken rebel who was killed for raising too much shit.

 What better way to keep the masses docile and obedient than to convince them that their hero embodied the same traits?
 Teach them that, according to their messiah, it was noble to turn the other cheek and to render unto Caesar what was Caesar’s.
 Since the days of Jesus, using this passive Messiah model, the puppet-masters of religion have tricked billions of dummies into forfeiting any power they might have otherwise had in this life for the false promise of later rewards.
-Be good now, boys and girls, and get a lolly later.
+Be good boys and girls now, and get a lolly later.
 Brilliant!

 The model is obviously incredibly effective.
 It’s been used with great success throughout the ages.
 Take the slave bible as an example.
 It was a bible given to black slaves in the British West Indies, which omitted everything that might have given the slaves any inspiration to rise up and fight their oppressors.
 What was left was about half of the New Testament.
 All the bits about obedience, meekness, and the required virtues of lack and suffering in this life that lead to a place in some ridiculous-sounding pseudo-utopia called heaven (that’s incidentally run by a white, bearded psycho in the sky).

 I don’t imagine the Jesus scam was the first of its kind, but it seems to have been the most effective one in the recorded history of humanity.
 This round of humanity, at any rate.
 One thing is for sure, though the scam was almost certainly in use well before Mr. Christ’s time, it’s been replicated and re-purposed to great effect ever since.
-Refined and perfected to an exact science, with only the names, places, and dates altered throughout the millennia, to fit whatever situation the formula was applied to.
+Refined and perfected to an exact science, with only the names, places, and dates altered throughout the millennia to fit whatever situation the formula was applied to.

-Jesus, in all his glorious youth and naivete, probably believed he could enlighten the masses through truth and love, while also bringing to heel the corrupt and sinful by dragging their many misdeeds into the light.
+Jesus, in all his glorious youth and naivete, probably believed he could enlighten the masses through truth and love while also bringing to heel the corrupt and sinful by dragging their many misdeeds into the light.
 To seemingly little or no avail on either account.
 In fact, since his time, his name has been directly used to commit more evil than good.
-But that appears to be the modus operandi of the ruling elite: take something pure and hopeful and brutally defile it, thereby crushing all hope for a mass spiritual ascension of humankind.
+But that appears to be the modus operandi of the ruling elite: take what’s pure and hopeful and brutally defile it, thereby crushing all hope for a mass spiritual ascension of humankind.

-Jay C seems to have set the standard for many things: speaking the truth with the intent of awakening the great unwashed; getting assassinated for challenging the ancient rulers of humankind; having his message be grossly misunderstood by the morons he was trying to help; having his message appropriated and manipulated by the very people he was speaking out against, and then used to oppress and enslave the very people he was attempting to free; and giving his own life for the purpose of making life on earth a bit better for the downtrodden.
-The silly bugger.
+Jay C seems to have set the standard for many things: speaking the truth with the intent of awakening the great unwashed; getting assassinated for challenging the ancient rulers of humankind; having his message be grossly misunderstood by the morons he was trying to help; having his message appropriated and manipulated by the very people he was speaking out against (and then used to oppress and enslave the very people he was attempting to free); and giving his own life for the purpose of making life on earth a bit better for the downtrodden.
+The silly bugger!

 If there indeed was a chap named Jesus (and it does seem very likely), and there is any truth to him cruising by Earth again one day to kick some ass and take some names (which seems somewhat less likely), there are going to be a lot of evil, greedy, murderous, rapey, child-molesting, genocidal bastards with a lot of ‘splaining to do.

-Personally, I think that hoping for some type of divine, eternal justice to come along and punish the evildoers the rest of us sat by and did nothing about is a symptom of human sloth and cowardice.
+Personally, I think that hoping for some type of divine, eternal justice to come along and punish the evildoers that the rest of us sat by and did nothing about is a symptom of human sloth and cowardice.
 And until we evolve past being violent, greedy, psychotic, cowardly monkeys, there will always be tyrants and there will always be victims.